CGJennings/se3docs/docs/um-proj-csv-factory.md

 The delimiter is the character that separates one cell from another within a row.
 It is usually `,` (hence, *Comma* Separated Value) but some files use Tab (`\t`) or another character.

 The quote character is used to surround an entire cell value when it contains the delimiter.
 It is usually `"`: to store the cell value *Hey, Sarah* the file would use `"Hey, Sarah"` to keep the `,` from adding another cell.
-This creates another problem if the cell contains the quote character.
-In this case, the cell is quoted and then anywhere it occurs within the cell it is doubled.
+This creates its own problem if the cell contains the quote character.
+In this case, the cell is quoted and then anywhere the quote appears within the cell, the quote is doubled.
 So *The "dog" barked* becomes `"The ""dog"" barked"`.

-The most common CSV formats treat spaces at the start or end of a cell value as significant, meaning they are included in the cell value.
+The most common CSV formats treat spaces at the start or end of a cell value as significant, meaning they are included as part of the cell's value.
 If you are writing your CSV file by hand, this can make it difficult to read since `all,the,cells,must,run,together,with,no,spaces`.
 Setting this to `true` will let you write `more, readable, files`.

 ### Changing the inputs or outputs

 You can change the file names used by the factory by changing the string constants near the start of the file.
 You can change how the input data is loaded using code near the top of script.
 For example, you could use the currently edited component as a template instead of reading it from a file or download the CSV file from a URL.
 If you want to do something with the modified component other than save it to a file, you can override the `write(GameComponent template, String fileName, long recordNumber)` method in `CsvFactory`.

-### Custom column handling
+### ⚠️ Custom column handling

 To change how your factory deals with a column name, you can subclass the `CsvFactory` created in the `make.ajs` script and override the `processRow` method.
 This method provides three parameters: the `template` to be modified, a `Map<String,String>` from column names to their values in the current row (`rowValues`), and the same map with the previous row's values (`prevRowValues`).
 If you wish to process every column in order yourself, you can use `rowValues.keySet().iterator()`.
 Otherwise, you can handle whichever columns you want to customize yourself and then call the superclass method to use the standard handling algorithm: